rbuckton/proposal-enum/README.md

 To make it easier to work with enums, an `Enum` object is added to the global scope, with the following
 methods:

-> NOTE: If `Enum` turns out to be web-incompatible, these methods could instead be added to `Reflect`.

 - `Enum.keys(E)` - Returns an `Iterator` for the member names in the \[\[EnumMembers]] internal slot of `E`.